DavidAnson/markdownlint/doc/CustomRules.md

 };
 ```

-A rule is implemented as an `Object` with one optional and four required
+A rule is implemented as an `Object`:
-properties:

 - `names` is a required `Array` of `String` values that identify the rule in
   output messages and config.